Essien-Ubong/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that changes directory to root
+Script that displays long format